 If you employ staff, you must draw up a risk inventory and evaluation (RI&E) before you open your catering business.
 You can use the hotel and catering RI&E (Horeca RI&E) model for this purpose.

-Turnover development accomodation and food serving
+Statistics: turnover development accommodation and food serving

-Accomodation and food serving includes businesses in accommodation, restaurants and bars.
+Accommodation and food serving includes businesses in accommodation, restaurants and bars.
 The turnover development is shown as an index number.
 It reflects how the turnover has changed compared to the base year (2015).
 For example, an index number of 120 means that the turnover is 1.2 times as large as in the base year 2015.
 Or, 20% has been added compared to 2015.